Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Introduction

 In this paper, we formulate and solve three different classes of data-based control problems for CT systems with performance specifications.
 For the first problem, we introduce a \emph{trajectory-reference} controller.
-Here it is assumed that, instead of a reference model, only data about desired closed-loop state trajectories are available.
-This is the case, for example, when state data from an expert system is available (e.g., a human driving a vehicle \cite{HuangWuLv2023}), and a controller must be designed for an autonomous system to imitate such behavior.
-Although the trajectory-reference problem is related to the model-reference problem, the former can be solved directly when only data about the desired trajectories are known.
-The second class of considered controllers is optimal control, where two different problems are solved.
-On the one hand, we solve the data-based \emph{inverse problem of optimal control} \cite[Section 10.6]{Boydetal1994}.
-In this case, a known feedback matrix is given and the objective is to determine a quadratic cost function that is close to being minimized by such feedback gain.
-On the other hand, the continuous-time LQR problem is solved in a data-based fashion.
+Here, instead of a reference model, only data about desired closed-loop state trajectories are available.
+This is the case, for example, when state data from an expert system are available (e.g., a human driving a vehicle \citep{HuangWuLv2023}), and a controller must be designed to imitate such behavior.
+Although the trajectory-reference control problem is related to the model-reference problem, the former can be solved directly when only data about the desired trajectories are known.
+The second class of considered controllers is the data-based LQR problem for \emph{continuous-time} systems.
 Finally, for the third class of controllers, we present a robust exact pole placement algorithm that corresponds to a data-based version of the method described in \cite{SchmidPanNgu2014}.

-The proposed solutions to these problems are based on the use of the data-based system representation of CT systems presented in \cite{LopezMuCDC2022}, where a continuous-time version of Willem's lemma was introduced.
-This result is used to design stabilizing and optimal controllers in the same spirit as it was done using the original DT Willems' lemma.